Pittsburgh Prenuptial Agreement Lawyers

 Prenuptial agreements are contracts between a couple before they get married.
 This contract is regarding the ownership of the couple’s respective assets and other issues that may arise in the event of divorce.
 Some people think that if you sign a prenup, it means you don’t trust your spouse or that you plan on getting a divorce soon.
 However, this contract is only to protect those assets if marriage ends in divorce.

 If you and your future spouse plan on creating a prenuptial agreement, it is vital to have the guidance of an experienced lawyer.
-The attorneys at Notaro Calabrese & Epstein, P.C. have nearly 20 years of experience helping clients with their prenuptial agreements throughout Allegheny County.
+The attorneys at Notaro Epstein Family Law Group, P.C. have over 20 years of experience helping clients with their prenuptial agreements throughout Allegheny County.
 We have the experience needed to help you and your spouse protect your assets.

-Contact our Pittsburgh prenuptial agreements today for a free initial consultation at (412) 281-1988!
+Contact our Pittsburgh prenuptial agreement attorneys today for a free initial consultation at (412) 281-1988!

 Prenuptial agreements reduce unpredictability and the likelihood of engaging in lengthy litigation if the marriage ends in divorce.
 This can be very helpful during divorce proceedings, which are costly and contentious.
 If you have significant assets, your lawyer may recommend that you enter into a prenuptial agreement with your future spouse before marrying them.

 People also get prenups to protect their future spouse.
 If you know your spouse has significant assets, you may want to shield them from litigation in the event of divorce.
 If you have substantial assets, you may want to ensure that the process is as easy as possible if your marriage ends in divorce.